wp-plugins/fantasy-sports/readme.txt

 1. Upload `fanvictor.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Sign up at http://fanvictor.com and go to Members Area
-4. Copy and paste license key from Members Area to you Admin CP
+4. Copy and paste license key from Members Area to your Admin CP

 Using The WordPress Dashboard